captainseeker/devbox-plugins/turso/README.md

 ## How to Activate

-To install Valkey, run `devbox add turso-cli@latest`
+To install Turso, run `devbox add turso-cli@latest`

 To activate this plugin, add the following reference to the `include` section of your `devbox.json` file.